 In every operating region, we take our reclamation efforts seriously and are often recognized for excellence by state and federal agencies.
-Each reclamation project is viewed as unique, and great attention is paid to ensure that the land is restored to its approximate original contours and to an equal or better post-mining land use.
+Each reclamation project is viewed as unique, and great attention is paid to enable the land to be restored to its approximate original contours and to an equal or better post-mining land use.
 Often the reclaimed land is indistinguishable from surrounding terrain within just a few growing seasons.
 We are committed to pursuing continuous improvement in our reclamation so that we leave sustainable lands for both wildlife and community needs.